 If you are fishing with lures, the other end will have a snap link swivel, which you can attach your lure to.

-If you are using baitfish, then the other end will instead one or two treble hooks that are hold in place with crimps.
+If you are using baitfish, then the other end will instead have one or two treble hooks that are attached to the trace with crimps.
 Your dead or live bait will then be hooked to those trebles.

 With a wire trace in place just above your lure or baitfish, you can now be 100% sure that a pike that’s taken your bait will not be able to bite through your mainline and hence be lost.

 How Long Should a Pike Wire Trace Be?

 This also depends on whether you are fishing with lures, what size they are, or if you are fishing with live or dead baitfish.

 For bigger lures, such as jerkbaits, swimbaits and crankbaits, a shorter wire trace is perfectly fine, as it is very unlikely that the pike will swallow your lure in its entirety.